msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 - nowadays, at least for knowledge workers, office = perceived as interruption factory
 - "real work" is done alone in the quite / in coffee shops
 - 400h commute time per year = time to develop "basecamp" (https://launchpad.37signals.com/basecamp)
-- relatively new concept because technology only available since a couple of years: internet, cheap fast portable computers, webcamps, headsets, ...
+- relatively new concept because technology only available since a couple of years: internet, cheap fast portable computers, webcams, headsets, ...
 - provoking thought: "As a good developer, these days you have to be able to work remotely"

 ## Remote working has to be learned and is not for everyone